Sour Cream Coffee Cake

 Frequently Asked Questions

-Why is it called coffee cake?
-It is called coffee cake because it is meant to be serve with coffee oftentimes in the morning.
+It is called coffee cake because it is meant to be served with coffee oftentimes in the morning.

 There are plenty of coffee cake varieties, but my favorite is coffee cake muffins.
 They have the best streusel on top with the same glaze as this cake.
 If you like a little kick in your breakfast, then try my Irish cream coffee cake.
 It is made with Bailey’s for extra flavor.
 Other recipes to try include raspberry coffee cake (Spoonful of Flavor blog) and blueberry coffee cake (Centsless Meals blog).